-However, like all other medicines, PrEP has the potential to cause side effects.
-In studies, mild nausea, diarrhoea, bloating and headache were reported in the first month by less than 1 in 10 people.
+However, like all other medicines, they can occur in some people.
+Mild nausea, diarrhoea, bloating and headache are reported in the first month by less than 1 in 10 people.
 These side effects then usually stop.

 Occasionally, PrEP can cause more serious side effects that reduce kidney function and/or bone health.